segment was partly funded by a Local History Grant issued by the Brisbane City

 Of concern are severe infestations of the littoral zones of the creek by extensive stands of exotic Broadleafed Pepper Tree & Morning Glory creeper.
 As of the 27th of May, 2007 the proliferation of Pepper Tree stands in the Meadowlands - Wynnum Rd. section is the worst the author has ever seen in the creek.
 However the thickets of taro seen in the past in great profusion at the creek's edge appear to have declined somewhat.

-The author has been a participant in the campaign to preserve this land from development, and more recently in early 2008, as a litigant pursuing an appeal in the Queensland Planning and Environment Court, against the BCC's approval of the development application.
+The author has been a participant in the campaign to preserve this land and shield it from development, and more recently in early 2008, was a litigant pursuing an appeal in the Queensland Planning and Environment Court, against the BCC's approval of the development application.
+The appeal was unsuccessful, but some concessions were made by the developer.
+As mentioned elsewhere in this study, the construction began on the development inlate 2016.

 The creek's valley continues to undergo further extensive clearing of its native vegetation by property development supported by the finance industry, and related commercial activity.